Naooomi/iOS_Development/README.md

 <br/><br/>

 ## 2. Digital Clock
-### Using NSTimer and set differnt attributes and constrains to disply clock with four text color and four background color
+### Using NSTimer and set different attributes and constrains to disply clock with four text color and four background color
 <br/><br/>
 <div>
 <div align="center">